South Asian Studies

 There are special regulations for international applicants.
 Please consult Heidelberg University’s International Relations Office (Dezernat Internationale Beziehungen, Seminarstraße 2) for more information.

 Possible subject combinations are listed in the Catalogue of Subjects.

 Issues arising in connection with examinations, credit transfer and academic credential recognition are dealt with by the relevant examinations board/office.
 For more information, consult the academic advisor(s) indicated below.

 Tuition fees at Heidelberg University are payable at the beginning of each semester.

-The South Asia Institute offers a consecutive M.A. course in South Asian Studies and M.A. courses in South Asian Cultural and Religious History, Health and Society in South Asia, and Modern South Asian Languages and Literatures.
+The South Asia Institute offers a consecutive M.A. course in Development, Environment, Societies, and History in South Asia and M.A. courses in South Asian Cultural and Religious History, Health and Society in South Asia, and Modern South Asian Languages and Literatures.